uruskan/Next-Tube/README.md

 # Next Tube

 Welcome to **Next Tube**, a fully-fledged video platform built with the latest version of Next.js (14).
-This project demonstrates cutting-edge features, optimal performance, and a seamless user experience.
-Whether you're a recruiter, a developer, or an enthusiast, you're about to witness the power and elegance of modern web development.
+This project demonstrates cutting-edge features, optimal performance, and a seamless user experience.Can create thousands of videos with complete and I mean COMPLETE SEO components with just one click.
+Can server videos with infinite scroll efficiently.
+It will propably take some paragprahs to explain each feature, dive in to the code.

 ## Features